This page contains key dates and timeframes to assist employers with Gender Equality Reporting.

 Important: If your report is re-opened within the 28-day review period, you must repeat the declarations and consents process and lodge your report.

-For more information, refer to Document Generation and CEO sign-off.
+For more information, refer to Document generation and CEO sign-off.